 The Four Trends That Shaped the Millennials

 I spoke this week at the Direct Marketing Association's annual meeting--twice actually: I did a "book club" session on When Millennials Take Over, and then I had a concurrent session on "What the Experienced Marketer Can Learn from Millennials."
-In the latter session I was able to talk in more detail about something that I don't always get to talk about: what exactly shaped the Millennial generation.
+In the latter session I was able to talk in more detail about something that I don't always get to talk about: what exactly shaped the Millennial generation specially the mortgages.
 I've been speaking and writing about it for years, actually, but these days I end up rushing through it to get to four organizational capacities we identified in our research (digital, clear, fluid, and fast).
 But it's useful to take a step back and look at what shaped the Millennials to begin with.
 I've identified four big influences:

 - The social Internet